by Cheryl Smyth

 Sometimes it's wiser and easier to leave your pet behind.
 Camps, dog sitting services, and kennels are a few of the many options.

-The following external resources should help provide additional information:
+The following external resources should help with additional information:

 Dogfriendly.com